gugiotto/Gustavo-Giotto/README.md

 # Gustavo-Giotto
-Este é um projeto mexendo no GITHUB primeira vez.
+Este é um projeto mexendo no GITHUB a primeira vez.